 Thrombocytopenia is characterized by a low platelet count, measuring below 150,000/mm³ (150 – 400 x10⁹/L).
-A normal platelet count is 150,000 – 400,000/mm³.
+A normal platelet count is 150,000 – 400,000/mm³ for adults.
 Platelets are blood cells that aid in coagulation efforts for normal blood clotting.
 Low platelet counts increase the risk of bleeding.

-- Immune thrombocytopenia (ITP) – This is the most common acquired thrombocytopenia and is characterized by the irregular destruction of platelets, often related to autoimmune diseases that cause the body to destroy its own platelets.
+- Immune thrombocytopenia (ITP) is the most common acquired thrombocytopenia and is characterized by the irregular destruction of platelets, often related to autoimmune diseases that cause the body to destroy its own platelets.

 Other causes of thrombocytopenia may include: